TomHatesStuff/Applied_programming/Javascript adventure game/README.md

 I used Fucntions and of course lots of websites to look up how to write in javascript.

 {Describe the programming language that you used and any libraries.}
-I used Javascript, HTMl, and CSS
+I used Javascript, HTML, and CSS

 # Useful Websites